Klipper3d/klipper/docs/Slicers.md

 In contrast, it is okay (and often helpful) to use a slicer's "retract" setting, "wipe" setting, and/or "wipe on retract" setting.

+# Do not use "extra restart distance" on Simplify3d

+This setting can cause dramatic changes to extrusion rates which can trigger Klipper's maximum extrusion cross-section check.
+Consider using Klipper's [pressure advance](Pressure_Advance.md) or the regular Simplify3d retract setting instead.

 # Disable "PreloadVE" on KISSlicer

 If using KISSlicer slicing software then set "PreloadVE" to